Kat Moller: 5 Fast Facts You Need to Know

 Here’s what you need to know.

-1. Kat Moller Posted on Facebook Hours Before the Crash, Expressing Her Excitement to be Racing at Sebring For the First Time in her Career
+1. Kat Moller Posted on Facebook Hours Before the Crash, Expressing Her Excitement to be Racing at the ‘Historic’ and ‘Famous’ Sebring

-2. Moller Began Drag Racing at Age 11 & Started Racing Professionally in 2014
+Katarina Moller, who went by her nickname Kat, was thrilled to race at Sebring International Raceway.
+She wrote on Facebook that it was a big deal in her family, because her father and brother also race there.

+Moller posted a video, embedded above, just hours before the exhibition run.
+She stood in front of a Sebring sign and said she was excited to be racing later that night.

 Kat Moller was born June 15, 1994, in Sarasota, Florida.
 It could be said that she was born to race, being surrounded by the sport.

-Moller’s brother, Thomas, also loves to get behind the wheel.
+Moller’s younger brother, Thomas, also loves to get behind the wheel.
 He races drift cars.

+3. Moller Began Drag Racing at Age 11 & Started Racing Professionally in 2014

+Kat Moller began racing at the age of 11, in the NHRA Junior Dragster league.
+According to her bio on Larsen Motorsports, she soon convinced her father, Tom, to let her drive his Ford Mustang.

 4. Moller Earned a Bachelor’s Degree in Mechanical Engineering & Attended Graduate School at Florida Tech